 Dairy Farm Assistant - LURDF

-The Lincoln University Research Dairy Farm consists of 55 ha of irrigated land and is currently milking 190 cows.
+The Lincoln University Research Dairy Farm consists of 55 ha of irrigated land and is currently milking 200 cows seasonally.
 Cows are milked in a 12 aside double up herringbone cowshed with the latest DeLaval milking systems.
 The farm is run as a research unit on all aspects of dairy production with the objective of conducting research on dairy production systems.

-Please apply online via the Lincoln University careers page with your CV and cover letter.
+Please apply online with your CV and cover letter.

-For further information regarding this position, please refer to the position description on the Lincoln University careers page or contact Patrice Wilkin, Recruitment Business Partner, on 03 423 0312.
+For more information, please refer to the position description here or contact Patrice Wilkin, Recruitment Business Partner, on 03 423 0312.
 Enquiries may be made directly to Helen Hague, Farm Manager, on 02102486960.

 Lincoln University is an EEO employer and actively seeks to meet its obligations under the Treaty of Waitangi.